 To play it safe, we’d recommend investing in a good camera and a tripod.
 (Bonus: you can take cute family photos at the holidays.)
 You still need to look for good lighting, but you’ll feel confident that you’re putting your best foot forward with high-definition footage that showcases your listing, your neighborhood, and your face in the best way possible.

-Mistake #3: They Don’t Diversify your Content
+Mistake #3: They Don’t Diversify Their Content

 Just pumping out the same content every month is boring for you and your viewer.
 Figure out a few different types of videos that you’d like to film, and that you think your clients would like to see.
 Here are a few ideas: